Skip to content

 #Bottom Line

 Start by calibrating your compass with the figure-eight motion.
-We tested this on two iPhones and it fixed the problem on both within seconds.
+This fixes the problem within seconds in most cases.
 If calibration alone doesn’t help, check that Compass Calibration and Location Services are enabled, remove any magnetic case, and update iOS.

 Reset Location & Privacy as your last software fix.
 If the compass still won’t work in any app, book an Apple Store appointment because the magnetometer hardware is likely damaged.